TianyiShi2001/Algorithms/README.md

 cargo test
 ```

-These algorithms and data structures are not designed for production usage, but might be directly applicable in competitve programming.
+Although these algorithms and data structures are mainly for learning purposes, many of them can be directly applied (copy-pasted) in the context of competitive programming.
+The `src/problems` folder offers some examples of using components of this crate to solve real competitive programming problems.

 ## Recommended Environment